Anne of Austria: Queen of France

 Anne and Louis, both fourteen years old, were pressured to consummate their marriage in order to forestall any possibility of future annulment, but Louis ignored his bride.
 Louis's mother, Marie de' Medici, continued to conduct herself as queen of France, without showing any deference to her daughter-in-law.
 Anne, surrounded by her entourage of high-born Spanish ladies-in-waiting headed by Inés de la Torre, continued to live according to Spanish etiquette and failed to improve her French.

 In 1617, Louis conspired with his favourite Charles d'Albert de Luynes to dispense with the influence of his mother in a palace coup d'état and had her favourite Concino Concini assassinated on 26 April of that year.
 During the years he was in the ascendancy Luynes attempted to remedy the formal distance between Louis and his queen.
 He sent away Inés de la Torre and the other Spanish ladies and replaced them with French ones, notably the Princess of Conti (Louise Marguerite of Lorraine) and his wife Marie de Rohan, with whom he organized court events that would bring the couple together under amiable circumstances.
 Anne began to dress in the French manner and, in 1619, Luynes pressed the king to bed his queen.
 Some affection developed, to the point where it was noted that Louis was distracted during a serious illness of the queen.

 A series of miscarriages disenchanted the king and served to chill their relations.
-On 14 March 1622, while playing with her ladies, Anne fell and suffered her second stillbirth.
+On 14 March 1622, while playing with her ladies, Anne fell and suffered a very early miscarriage, around the sixth week of her pregnancy.
 Louis blamed her for the incident and was angry with Marie de Rohan, now the Dowager Duchess of Luynes, for having encouraged the queen in what was seen as negligence.
 The king's already strained relationship with the duchess worsened after the incident, leading him to demand her departure from the court.
 However, Rohan returned just a few months later with her new husband Claude, Duke of Chevreuse.

 Louis turned now to Cardinal Richelieu as his advisor, who served as his first minister from 1624 until his death in 1642.
 Richelieu's foreign policy of struggle against the Habsburgs, who surrounded France on two fronts, inevitably created tension between Louis and Anne, who remained childless for another sixteen years.

 Under the influence of Marie de Rohan, the queen let herself be drawn into political opposition to Richelieu and became embroiled in several intrigues against his policies.
 Vague rumours of betrayal circulated in the court, notably her supposed involvement, first, with the Chalais conspiracy that Marie organized in 1626, and then those of the king's treacherous favorite, Cinq-Mars, who had been introduced to him by Richelieu.